ElcoLuijendijk/beo/readme.md

 ## Model input:

 All model input parameters are contained in a single Python file.
 An example file can be found in [model_parameters.py](model_parameters/model_parameters.py) located in the directory [model_parameters](model_parameters).
 The class ``ModelParameters`` contains all parameters needed for a single model run.
 See the [manual](manual\beo_manual.pdf) for an explanation of the model parameters.
+There are a number of example input files that can be used to reproduce the results shown in the [GMD paper](https://doi.org/10.5194/gmd-12-4061-2019) in the directory [example_input_files](example_input_files).

 ## Multiple model runs